Tho100/Mean_Calc/README.md

 Open 'Mean' file for source code

-This repository will tell you how to find mean value of array value
+This repository will tell you how to find mean value of array value in C++